swayoleg/dockerlamp/README.md

 # Dockerlamp
 Docker LAMP sceleton.
-Fast docker web project up for your existing or new web projects.
+Fast docker web project up for your existing or new web projects with an envirement you want.
-If you don't want to waste your time to changing/setuping the envirenment for some wepapps you can simply clone the repo and build the images, and then run your project on builded envirenment.
+If you don't want to waste your time to changing/setuping the envirenment for some webapps you can simply clone the repo and build the images, and then run your project on built environment.

 Only the first build will take some time (You can grab some tee meanwhile), then docker images are cached.